 - The shoulder belt crosses the middle of your child’s chest and shoulder and is off the neck.

 Watch the Video: How to Use a Booster Seat

 If your booster seat has lower anchors or tether attachments, check its manual for installation instructions.

 What if my car has only lap belts in the back seat?

-- Lap belts work fine with rear-facing–only, convertible, and forward-facing seats but can never be used with a booster seat.
+Lap belts work fine with rear-facing–only, convertible, and forward-facing seats that have a harness but can never be used with a booster seat.
 If your car has only lap belts, use a forward-facing seat that has a harness and higher weight limits.
-You could also:
+You could also

 - Check to see if shoulder belts can be installed in your vehicle.

 - Use a travel vest (check the manufacturer's instructions about the use of lap belts only and about the use of lap and shoulder belts).

 - Consider buying another car with lap and shoulder belts in the back seat.